hmagph/sample.microservices.12factorapp/README.md

 #### Creating a Cloudant database on Bluemix

 This sample connects to a Cloudant database that will be hosted on Bluemix.
-You sign up for a free 30-day trial of [Bluemix](www.bluemix.net).
+You sign up for a free 30-day trial of [Bluemix][bluemix].
 Once you are logged into Bluemix go to your dashboard to create a cloudant service:

 1. Select *USE SERVICES OR APIS*